 September is Happy Cat Month, dedicated to finding ways to keep our feline friends happy, healthy and purring all year long.

-In honor of Happy Cat Month, the CATalyst Council, a national initiative comprised of animal health and welfare organizations working on behalf of cats, has released a list of the top 10 ways cat owners can keep their pets happy:
+In honor of Happy Cat Month, the CATalyst Council, a national initiative comprised of animal health and welfare organizations working on behalf of cats, and Henry Schein Animal Health, the leading companion animal health distributor in the United States, offer a list of the top 10 ways cat owners can keep their pets happy: (And we all know that a happy cat means a happy home!)

-2. Train together.
+- Train together.
 Cats are smart and can be trained to do fun tricks–the mental and physical stimulation is great for felines.
-Teaching your cat to sit, for example, is easy, and training your cat to sit on stools instead of counters will make you and your cat much happier.
-An added bonus is that training will strengthen the bond between you and your feline buddy.
+Teaching your cat to sit, for example, is easy, and training your cat to sit on chairs instead of counters will make you and your cat much happier.
+An added bonus is that training will strengthen the bond between you and your feline buddy. https://www.jenniferca

-3. Work for food.
+- Work for food.
 Feline obesity is a huge problem in this country (not to make a pun), and one way to combat it is to make cats work for their food.
 Food toys are available to channel a cat’s natural hunting instincts.
 The toy releases kibble in small amounts.
 Another option is to hide a cat’s food in different places so that they have to find it.
 Working for food makes a cat happy because it’s great physical and mental exercise.
-We carry Hypoallergenic Feline Treats on our online store.
+Which food is right for your pet?

-7. Go outside (appropriately).
+- Go outside (appropriately).
 Yes!
 There are ways owners can safely take their cats outside to allow them to broaden their horizons.
-Cats can be walked on a leash with a harness or confined in a special outdoor area—always under supervision, of course—so they can periodically and safely experience the world outside their window.
+Cats can be walked on a leash with a harness, walked in an enclosed stroller, or confined in a special outdoor area—always under supervision, of course—so they can periodically and safely experience the world outside their window.

-10. Think about getting another cat.
+- Think about getting another cat.
 Cats are social animals, so you might want to consider visiting the shelter and adopting a best buddy for your current kitty.
-We also have many adorable kitties up for adoption that are looking for their forever homes.
 Cats love to play, and a playmate will make them happy—provided they are properly introduced and have the right places to eat, hide, play and go the bathroom.
-You can also drop off your kitty at our Kitty Day Care for some playtime.
 Visit your community animal shelter and see what feline friends they have to offer.
+Visit our hospitals FB page for cats and kittens available for adoption.

 “Studies have shown that having a cat live with you can have many benefits for your health, both physical and mental, so why not give a little back to your favorite furry friend during Happy Cat Month,” says Dr. Jane Brunt, executive director of CATalyst Council.
-“Most cats just want a home with a comfy couch they can stretch out on and a loving owner to scratch them behind their ears.
-Happy Cat Month is good time for people without a cat to consider adopting one from their local shelter.
+“Most cats just want a home with a comfy couch they can curl up on and a loving owner to stroke their fur and rub their head.
+During Happy Cat Month, CATalyst Council and Henry Schein Animal Health encourage people without a cat to consider adopting one from their local shelter.
 If you already have one, how about adding a play mate?
-Too many wonderful cats are sitting in shelters all over the country waiting for someone to give them a forever home.
-And last but not least, use some of these 10 tips to spoil your cat a little more than usual during this special month.” http://www.catalystcouncil.org
+Many wonderful cats are in shelters all over the country waiting for someone to give them a forever home.
+And last but not least, use some of these 10 tips to spoil your cat a little more than usual during this special month.”